-The administration has the final authority in dress and grooming matters.
-If a student is in doubt about an item of clothing, he or she should discuss it with the proper administration before wearing it to school.
+Note: The administration is the final authority in dress and grooming matters.
+If a student is in doubt about an item of clothing meeting the dress and grooming standards, he should discuss it with the principal before wearing it to school.